 The Magma Products – 10-Piece Nesting Set is a great set of induction cookware for your boat or RV.
 It can be stored in a compact package, and the handles are removable for easy packaging.
 It even comes with a bungee cord for convenient and secure storage.
-81 percent of the customers who reviewed this set gave it five stars.
+Eighty-one percent of the customers who reviewed this set gave it five stars.

 This set is made from 18-10 mirror-polish stainless steel.
 The triple layer base has an aluminum center to evenly distribute the heat around the cooking surfaces.

 It may not be the best set for your home, however.
 It has fewer pieces than the other sets in this article that make it more transportable and compact to accommodate storage in an RV.

 Scott, in May 2016, said: “The stacking feature and removable handles are the reasons that this set works for my application.”

 Negatives?
 Some home chefs did not like that the set comes with five vessels (bottoms) but only two lids.
 While this is a little annoying, we rarely need more than two lids, so we did not deduct too many points for this.